DimitriosDalaklidhs/ProductManagement/README.md

 A simple Java console application for managing companies and their products.
 This project was intentionally designed not only to demonstrate Java fundamentals but also to showcase practical experience with IntelliJ IDEA as a professional development environment.

  A Note on Project Purpose

 Although this repository contains a simple Java console application, the main intention behind the project is to demonstrate my ability to work confidently and efficiently with IntelliJ IDEA.
 The focus is not only on writing Java code but on showing practical experience with a professional development environment.

-Throughout this project I created a new project structure, configured packages, ran and tested the application inside the IDE, set up version control, created a local Git repository, connected it to GitHub, committed changes, and published the project directly through IntelliJ.
-The goal of this repository is therefore to highlight familiarity with IntelliJ IDEA and its workflow rather than to present a complex Java application.
+Throughout development I created a complete project structure, organized packages, ran and tested the application inside the IDE, configured version control, initialized a local Git repository, connected it to GitHub, committed changes, and published the project directly through IntelliJ IDEA.

- Features:
+This repository is therefore designed to highlight familiarity with IntelliJ IDEA and its workflow rather than to present a large or complex Java system.

+Features

 This application allows multiple companies to be added, each with several products.
 Users can enter product details such as name, code and price.